0

 Change Leader Institute

-• helps participants change their communities
+• Helps participants change their communities

-Change Leader Certification Project
+Change Leader Implementation Project

 You will need to plan a project that responds to your community’s needs.
 Each project is different, and we encourage Change Leaders to work together on projects.
 Past project examples include:

-• supporting local civic engagement using arts as a medium
+• Supporting local civic engagement using arts as a medium

-• implementing a creative activity using the Change Leader network as a collective volunteer pool of collaborative partners
+• Implementing a creative activity using the Change Leader network as a collective volunteer pool of collaborative partners

-• illustrating the impact of the arts and artists in meeting social and community needs through new targeted activities
+• Illustrating the impact of the arts and artists in meeting social and community needs through new targeted activities

-• increasing connections among diverse groups in their respective communities
+• Increasing connections among diverse groups in their respective communities

-• raising awareness of and creating a stronger sense of unity in the Change Leader network and the creative sector through media and other public relations
+• Raising awareness of and creating a stronger sense of unity in the Change Leader network and the creative sector through media and other public relations

 Change Leader Network